Pav-Osmolski/Custom-XAMPP-LAMP-MAMP-localhost-Page/README.md

 - **PHP Error Management** – Toggle error display and logging on the fly
 - **Virtual Hosts Overview** – View and validate active VHosts, with SSL certificate management
 - **Apache and PHP Error Log Toggle** – One-click access to the latest server logs
+- **Open Folder from UI** – Instantly launch projects in your file explorer from the browser
 - **Custom Dock** – macOS-style dock with editable shortcuts to your key tools and sites
+- **Reusable Link Templates** – Define and reuse HTML templates across folder listings
 - **Responsive Interface** – Sleek, modern design that adapts to all screen sizes
 - **Theme Switcher** – Light mode.
 Dark mode.
 You choose.
 - **Low-Stress Local Dev** – Designed to stay out of your way 🧘 so you can focus on building